Previous Humanities Forum 1999-2020

 Civil Rights, Asian Americans and Marriage Equality: 50 Years After the Civil Rights Act of 1964 – Helen Zia, author and former executive editor of Ms. Magazine

-Panel Discussion on Slavery By Another Name – Spencer Crew, George Mason University
+Slavery By Another Name (Panel discussion) – Spencer Crew, George Mason University

-Your Powerful Online Voice: Social Media for Social Change (Critical Social Justice: Creating Brave Spaces) – Franchesca Ramsey, vlogger
+Your Powerful Online Voice: Social Media for Social Change (Critical Social Justice Keynote) – Franchesca Ramsey, vlogger

 A Stirring Song Sung Heroic – William Earle Williams, Haverford College

-There is a crack in everything: That’s How the Light Gets In (from Anthem by Leonard Cohen) – Michael Rakowtiz, Northwestern University
+There is a crack in everything: That’s How the Light Gets In – Michael Rakowtiz, Northwestern University

 “The Paths We Make As We Go:” The Narrative of an Undocumented Woman in the U.S. (Joan S. Korenman Lecture) – Maria Gabriela “Gaby” Pacheco, immigrant rights activist